lucas0usa/Lucas0usa/README.md

 ## Hi!
-I'm Lucas Sousa, a student of economics and data science
+My name is Lucas Sousa and I am a Bachelor of Economic Sciences from the Federal University of Paraíba.
+I have 3 years of data manipulation experience, of which 1 year and 1 month is professional and 1 year and 11 months is academic.
+Over the years I came across numerous data sources, from various areas of knowledge and various tools.
+Elaboration Exploratory Data Analysis, Econometric Models, Machine Learning Models.

 <div align="center">
   <a href="https://github.com/Lucas0usa">
   <img height="120em" src="https://github-readme-stats.vercel.app/api?username=Lucas0usa&show_icons=true&theme=dark&include_all_commits=true&count_private=true"/>